hbctraining/variant_analysis/lessons/02_fastqc.md

 These samples don't show any overrepresented sequences, which is great.

-FastQC has a really well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [detailed explanations](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about every plot in the report.

 ### Adapter Content

-One large source of overrepresented sequences can be the adapters used in library construction.
-On the x-axis we will plot the position in the read and on the y-axis it is th percent of adapter contamination for various adapter sets in that position, with each color line being a different potential adapter set.
+One common source of overrepresented sequences can be the adapters used in library construction.
+On the x-axis we will plot the position in the read and on the y-axis it is the percent of adapter contamination for various adapter sets in that position, with each color line being a different potential adapter set.
 Since no adapters came up in our previous overrepresented sequences evaluation, we would not expect to see any sign of them in this plot.

 <p align="center">
 <img src="../img/syn3_normal_adapter_content.png" width="800">